trejkev/High-Performance-Computing-I-2023/Project_Fourier_Transform/README.md

 # Concurrent Optimization of Discrete and Fast Fourier Transforms

-This homework consisted of creating a Discrete and Fast Fourier Transform, optimized in time by executing it concurrently using multi-threading and multi-process methodologies.
+This project consisted of creating a Discrete and Fast Fourier Transform, optimized in time by executing it concurrently using multi-threading and multi-process methodologies.

 ## Introduction